Gift-OYS/MMSite/README.md

 python train.py --config /path/to/config.yaml
 ```

-Then, you will get `best_model_fuse_xxx.pth` model in the `runs/timestamp` folder, which is the final model.
+Then, you will get `best_model_fuse_xxx.pt` model in the `runs/timestamp` folder, which is the final model.

 ## 3. Inference

 You should put your data in the `dataset/infer.tsv` with the format like `dataset/infer_samples.tsv`.
-Then, you should specify the path of `best_model_fuse_xxx.pth` in inference.py.
+Then, you should specify the path of `best_model_fuse_xxx.pt` in inference.py.
 Additionaly, you need to generate the textual descriptions via Prot2Text, and replace the corresponding configuration in `config/config.yaml` with the path of generated `generated_desc.json`.
 Finally, you can run the following command to get the prediction results:

 ```bash
 python inference.py